 American Woodcock Restoration Project

-The American Woodcock, Scolopax minor, is a small bird related to Sandpipers but lives in the Eastern forests of the United States.
-This bird is not only known for its unusual appearance, but also for its incredible arial acrobatics during mating season.
-The American Woodcock’s population has been in decline since the 1970s.
-This decrease in population has been attributed to habitat loss.
+The American woodcock, Scolopax minor, is an interesting bird that’s related to sandpipers, and lives in the Eastern Forests of the United States.
+The woodcock is not only known for its unusual appearance, call, and eating habits, but also for its incredible aerial acrobatics during mating season.

-The project will continue in phases spread out over a few years.
-In several growing seasons, the park should host some of the Eastern seaboard’s more rare breeding birds as well as neotropical migratory species.
-In addition to the American Woodcock, many other birds will benefit from the restored habitat including chestnut-sided warbler, black and white warbler, American redstart, common yellowthroat, white-throated sparrow (in winter), dark-eyed junco (also in winter), eastern kingbird, eastern towhee, fox sparrow, yellow warbler, yellow-bellied flycatcher, prairie warbler, indigo bunting, chestnut-sided warbler, blue-winged warbler, field sparrow, yellow-breasted chat and more.
+As the shrubland matures, the park will welcome some of the Eastern seaboard’s more rare breeding birds – as well as neotropical migratory species.
+In addition to the American Woodcock, many other birds will benefit from the restored habitat: the chestnut-sided warbler, black and white warbler, American redstart, common yellowthroat, white-throated sparrow, dark-eyed junco, eastern kingbird, eastern towhee, fox sparrow, yellow warbler, yellow-bellied flycatcher, prairie warbler, indigo bunting, chestnut-sided warbler, blue-winged warbler, field sparrow, yellow-breasted chat, and more!